-ACK One registered cluster provides node pools for you to manage nodes in groups.
+ACK One registered clusters provide the node pool feature to manage nodes in groups.
 A node pool is a group of nodes that have the same configurations, such as instance specifications, operating system, labels, and taints.
 You can create one or more node pools of different types and configurations in a cluster.
-The configurations of a node pool consist of node attributes, such as the instance specifications, zones, operating system, labels, and taints.
-After you create a node pool, you can manage nodes in the node pool in a centralized manner.
+The configurations of a node pool consist of node attributes, such as the node specifications, zones, operating system, labels, and taints.
+You can create a node pool and manage nodes in the node pool in a centralized manner.

 Console operations